 China Miéville’s Perdido Street Station

-Nicknamed by some as the ‘New Weird’ wave, a small generation of authors have emerged who have deliberately subverted the accepted conventions of Fantasy literature that some, particularly in the United States, still pursue.
-One of the leading examples of this new movement is British writer China Miéville, who has brought a darker, edgier, punk feel to his writing informed by his left-wing politics and socialist beliefs.
-His most successful, and influential work so far, is ‘Perdido Street Station’, published to critical acclaim in 2000.
+Over the last ten years there has been a conscious effort by some writers of Fantasy fiction to move away from the over-familiar and increasingly worn clichés of the genre created by such pioneering stalwarts as the British writer J.R.R.
+Tolkien (‘The Lord of the Rings’) and his Irish friend and contemporary, C.S.
+Lewis (the ‘Narnia’ series).
+Styled as the ‘New Weird’, a small generation of authors have deliberately set out to subvert the accepted conventions of Fantasy literature that some, particularly in the United States, still pursue.
+One of the leading examples of this new movement is the UK novelist China Miéville who has brought an edgier punk feel to his writing, one informed by left-wing politics and European-style liberalism.
+His most successful, and influential work so far, has been ‘Perdido Street Station’ published to critical acclaim in 2000.

 New Crobuzon is one the great creations of literature, not just of Fantasy literature, and it is no surprise that China Miéville has returned to it several times since, albeit with mixed results.
-He remains a writer of incredible imagination and inventiveness, someone who thinks outside the genre boxes others so readily confine themselves too, and even when he does take up the old cliché’s of the field it is with a new and imaginative hand.
+He remains a writer of incredible imagination and inventiveness, someone who thinks outside the genre boxes others so readily confine themselves too, and even when he does take up the stale clichés of the field it is with a new and imaginative hand.